 - Combine the other half of the olive oil with the stock and lemon juice (If the grape leaves are extremely salty, use water instead of stock and do not season the liquid).

 - Wrap the grape leaves into long, thin rolls: place a leaf rough- and veiny-side-up on a cutting board.
 Place the stuffing in a long and thin line in the center of the leaf.
 Fold up the bottom.
 Fold in the sides, but don’t fold in very far.
 Roll away from yourself, trying to keep the roll somewhat tight.
-See photos:
+See the video** in the notes following this recipe, or photos below:

 - Use any remaining grape leaves to fill in gaps between lamb chops at the bottom of the pot.
 Arrange stuffed grape leaves in the pot in about 3 layers, on top of the lamb chops, and top with any more extra grape leaves you might have.